ol3gka/STUDY/README.md

 # STUDY
-This notebook created in order to establish and maintain knowledge of main data structures in python3
+This REPO created in order to establish and maintain knowledge of data structures and algorithms in python3